ecbme4040/e4040-2020FALL-PROJECT-CRKY-CJR2198/README.md

 The notebooks listed below contain a sample of the experiments referenced in the project report.

-# Generation / Paper Reproduction Notebooks

-* ImageNet-1K CIFAR-10 Classification - I train a DCGAN on the ImageNet-1K dataset then use the descriminator as a feature extractor on CIFAR-10 and classify the images with an L2-
-SVM

-* Generate ImageNet Images - Demonstration of ImageNet1k image generation with a trained DCGAN

-* Generate Face Images - Demonstration of facial image generation and vector arithmetic with trained DCGAN

 # Training and Generation Notebooks

 * CelebA 128x128 - Scaling DCGAN architectures to higher resolutions